Reporting Service

 ctm reporting status::get <reportID>

-Where <reportID> is the report ID that you received when you requested generation of the report using the reporting report command (or even the reporting report::get command).
+where <reportID> is the report ID you receive after you request to generate a report with the reporting report command or the reporting report::get command.

-The following example shows a typical CLI command and response:
+The following example shows the reporting status::get command and response:

 Copy